The group abseil is one of the more complex setups shown on the RCI training. Sometimes this leads to confusion with some elements of the setup.

 - If we use different coloured carabiners and figure of 8s we can refer to them by colour rather than by use, which makes it easier to instruct our clients when they reach the bottom.

 Practice your group abseil

 The pictures and instructions above give a good basic example of a safe and tidy set up.
 While there are many tweaks and adjustments that can be made to improve its use, I have kept the set up as simple as possible.

-Once you are comfortable with the basics and have practiced working a group abseil for real, then these tweaks should be obvious to you or indeed feel free to get in touch and we can discuss variations to the set up.
+Once you are comfortable with the basics and have practised working a group abseil for real, then these tweaks should be obvious to you or indeed feel free to get in touch and we can discuss variations to the setup.

 Remember to always dress and stress your knots and leave a long tail and/or tie a stopper knot.

 Please feel free to contact me if you would like to discuss any aspect of this video or other skills.